jaehyek/embedFTL/README.md

 Features
 ===

 Working in Progress.
-I don't think this layer is suitable for valuable use!
+The goal of this FTL is to make a stable storage driver for industrial or embedded device usage.

 - [ ] Wear leveling
 - [x] Bad block managing